 Further details are set out in the Annual Report.

-We operate a whistle-blowing line which is managed by an independent, third-party, provider.
-Their website provides a channel for employees and others to report any suspected breaches of our Code of Ethics and Business Practice.
+We operate a confidential helpline (whistle-blowing line) which is hosted by an independent, third-party provider.
+Their website provides a confidential channel for employees and others to report any suspected breaches of our Code of Ethics and Business Practice, as permissible by local laws.